-There are four major classes of access control commonly adopted in the modern day access control policies that include:
+There are four major classes of access control commonly adopted in modern day access control policies that include:

-Once the necessary signals and user data has been authenticated in the cloud, a corresponding signal is sent to remotely unlock the door for the person requesting access.
+Once the necessary signals and user data have been authenticated in the cloud, a corresponding signal is sent to remotely unlock the door for the person requesting access.
 The door temporarily unlocks just long enough for the user to enter and then locks automatically once the door closes again.
 The beauty of a cloud-based access control system for this purpose is that users can access the space without the need for a traditional key or token.
-Kisi allows users to enter a locked space with their mobile phone or any device that has been authorized by the administrator, whether it be a traditional NFC card, Bluetooth token or mobile device.
+Kisi allows users to enter a locked space with their mobile phone or any device that has been authorized by the administrator, whether it be a traditional NFC card, Bluetooth token, or mobile device.

-Management and Auditing
+Management and auditing

-Perhaps the IT Manager stepped away from his computer during and important update, or an employee accidentally revealed where the key to the server room is kept.
+Perhaps the IT Manager stepped away from his computer during an important update, or an employee accidentally revealed where the key to the server room is kept.
 In the event of a hacker situation, will your logical security mechanism work as robustly as it is required to?
-The answer is never, which means physical security policy is a very critical, comprehensive element of access control that guards the assets and resources of the company.
+The answer is never, which means having a physical security policy is a critical, comprehensive element of access control that safeguards the assets and resources of the company.

-- Protects equipment, people, money, data and other assets
+- Protects equipment, people, money, data, and other assets

 - Reduces business risk substantially